devSayca/devSayca/README.md

 # 🧠 Posture

+Exploring Theory of Computation for alternative solutions of rupture.

 > 0. I reject popular mental limitations and judgments of exogenous systems and methodologies, because they prevent the discovery of solutions of rupture.

 > 1. Systems modeling in contracts, flows, and invariants, to transduce logical blocks into a system at its maximum scalability.